heyayush/heyayush-v2/content/posts/2022-02-01_fundamental_knowledge_of_different_sectors.md

 ## Metals mining

 Huge multifold growth in metals mining specially Lithium, Nickel, Cobalt, Copper, Zinc.
 1000 % - 2000 % we just don't know how big growth is there depending on EV and battery storage needs.
 Since these are rare earth metals, the limited supply and mining concerns are causing huge shortfall in demand in this segment.
 Automobile industry is also suffering due to this.

+Iron ore, coking coal are raw materials for steel but their prices are directly co-related if demand of steel goes down then iron-ore required is less and its price goes down as well.

 ## Energy